200sx/dev-ops-challenge/README.md

     - There was also an issue with the Code Coverage package used, initially I used the MSBuild package which was fine but it didn't work on GitHub with how I ran the tests so I ended up using the XPlat package.
 - Ideally I would have run everything on a Windows Environment with an IDE like Visual Studio.
 I used VSCode due to lack of Windows environment.

+---
+If you liked (or disliked) anything I've done, or want to chat about hobbies, please reach out at gautham.ontri@gmail.com and we can spin some yarn ✌️